postmanlabs/labs-docs/src/pages/docs/postman/workspaces/using-workspaces.md

 ## Joining a workspace

 A user can join a workspace to work on collections, environments, monitors, mocks, and integrations.
-Let's see how.

 In the Postman app, click the workspace in the header bar to open the workspaces menu dropdown.